 7. Make Your Own Self-Care Gift Box

-There’s an abundance of handmade and homemade self-care gift ideas out there, but here are a few recipes and other simple offerings that are easy enough to make yourself and delightful enough to give to someone you love.
+There’s an abundance of handmade and homemade self-care gift ideas out there, but here are a few recipes that are easy enough to make yourself.

 If you’d like, purchase or make a box or vessel of some sort to hold all of your creations.
 This way, whenever your person needs a little pick-me-up, they can consult their self-care box for inspiration.

 If you’d like to DIY:

 - Hand sugar scrub and cream.
 Here’s a great collection of handmade sugar scrubs.
 This is an incredibly simple hand cream recipe using just coconut oil (and vitamin E and essential oils, if desired).